This includes functionality for input/output – stdio.h means standard

 A header is just a text file containing details about functions, data-types and

 global variables.
-In this case it contains details about the printf
+In this case it contains details about the printf function

 used below (as well as some other stuff).